Chapter 6: Introduction to Class Templates in C++

 A b = a;

 This is a valid expression for initializing a class object at the time of its creation from an existing object of the same class.
 The compiler internally invokes the copy constructor of the class to initialize the new object.
 By default, the copy constructor performs shallow copy, which is not suitable for classes with pointer-type data members.
-Hence, often we define the custom copy constructor of user defined classes to support the deep copy.
-We cannot go into the details of shallow and deep copy here as that is out of the scope of this book.
+Hence, often we define the custom copy constructor of user-defined classes to support deep copy.

 Writing the custom copy constructor of a template class is a bit complex but not difficult.
-Let us now first declare and then define the copy constructor of the MyStore<T> template class as described in the following sections.
+Let us now first declare and then define the copy constructor of the MyStore<T> template class.

 Declaring the copy constructor of a template class